 Registration time: – up to 7 working days.

-By Ukrainian law, LLC foundation process is much simpler and cheaper than Joint-Stock company formation.
+By Ukrainian law, the LLC foundation process is much simpler and cheaper than Joint-Stock company formation.

 There are two types of sole proprietorship in Ukraine:

-- Fizichna osoba-pidpriyemets (or FOP) translated as “Natural person entepreneur” – is a type of enterprise which is constituted without forming a legal entity.
-Profit tax rate is 15 %.
+- Fizichna osoba-pidpriyemets (or FOP) translated as “Natural person entrepreneur” – is a type of enterprise which is constituted without forming a legal entity.
+The profit tax rate is 15 %.

 - Privatne pidpriyemstvo (or PP) translated as “Private enterprise” – is a type of sole proprietorship which is registered as a legal entity.
-Profit tax rate is 18 %.
+The profit tax rate is 18 %.

 Public Joint-stock company characteristics:

-- stockholder can sell their stocks without consent from other stockholders or/and the company;
+- a stockholder can sell their stocks without consent from other stockholders or/and the company;

 - company may conduct both public and private placement;